Gift vouchers: perfect presents or potential pitfall?

-High street behemoths Next, Debenhams, Boots, Primark, Topshop/Topman, H and M and Marks and Spencer all operate voucher schemes with a two years validity period from their last use.
+High street favourites Next, Debenhams, Boots, Primark, Topshop/Topman, H and M and Marks and Spencer all operate voucher schemes with a two-year period from their last use.

-The big downside of high street gift cards is if you lose it, or if it is stolen you stand little chance of getting your money back.
+The big downside of high street gift cards is that if they're lost or stolen holders stand little chance of getting their money back.

 One solution: 'spend anywhere' cards

-The big benefit that these cards have over store specific gift cards is that if your card is lost or stolen, it is possible to call the issuer and cancel the card.
+The big benefit that these cards have over store specific gift cards is that in the case of lost or stolen cards, it is possible to call the issuer and cancel the card.

 They are also able to issue a new card with any remaining balance transferred across.

-The three major credit card processors, Visa, Mastercard and American Express all sell gift card versions of their plastic which work in an identical way to gift cards bought for a specific shop.
+The three major credit card processors, Visa, Mastercard and American Express all sell gift card versions of their credit cards, which work in an identical way to gift cards bought for a specific shop.

-The major difference is that you can use the card almost anywhere: shops, restaurants, bars, anywhere that displays their logo in the window.
+The major difference is that you can use the card almost anywhere: shops, restaurants, bars, etc. In fact, anywhere that displays their logo in the window.